Pfizer seeks to expand omicron booster to 5- to 11-year-olds

 Elementary school-aged children already received kid-sized doses of Pfizer’s original vaccine, a third of the dose given to everyone 12 and older -- two primary shots plus a booster.

-If the Food and Drug Administration agrees, they would start getting a kid-sized dose of the new omicron-targeted formula when it was time for their booster.
+If the Food and Drug Administration agrees, they would start getting a kid-sized dose of the new omicron-targeted formula when it is time for their booster.

 FDA vaccine chief Dr. Peter Marks said last week he expected a decision on boosters for that age group soon.